FORCE-$\alpha$ Numerical Fluxes within the Arbitrary High Order Semidiscrete WENO-DeC Framework: A Competitive Alternative to Upwind Fluxes: Numerical results

 where $u_\infty:=1$ and $p_\infty:=1,$ on the computational domain $\Omega:=[-1,1]$ with periodic boundary conditions.
 The test corresponds to the advection of the density profile with speed $u_\infty$, and the exact solution is $\uvec{u}(x,t):=\uvec{u}(x-u_{\infty}t,0)$.
 We run our simulations until the final time $T_f:=2$, considering a safety CFL coefficient $\sigma_{CFL}:=0.9$.

 The results of the convergence analysis for the density are reported in Tables~\ref{tab:Euler_1d_convergence_tables_WENO_DeC_char_order3},~\ref{tab:Euler_1d_convergence_tables_WENO_DeC_char_order5}, and~\ref{tab:Euler_1d_convergence_tables_WENO_DeC_char_order7}.
 As one can see, the expected order of accuracy is obtained for all orders and all numerical fluxes in the three norms $L^1$, $L^2$ and $L^{\infty}$.
 Same results have been obtained with respect to the other variables and are hence omitted.
-For convenience, the results of the convergence analysis in the $L^1$--norm are also graphically displayed in Figure~\ref{fig:Euler_1d_sin4_WENODeC} along with the efficiency analysis in the same norm.
-No big differences among the numerical fluxes can be appreciated from the convergence analysis in this test: namely, for a given refinement, all numerical fluxes yield similar results, and the performance of FORCE--$\alpha$ numerical fluxes is comparable to the one of Rusanov, HLL, and exact RS.
+For convenience, the results of the convergence analysis in the $L^1$--norm are also graphically displayed in Figure~\ref{fig:Euler_1d_sin4_WENODeC} along with the efficiency analysis in the same norm. \RIIcolor{In particular, the plots on the left column consider only the FORCE-$\alpha$ numerical fluxes, while, in the plots on the right, we report comparisons between FORCE-$\alpha$ fluxes with references values $\alpha=1$, 2 and 10 with Rusanov, HLL and exact RS.} No big differences among the numerical fluxes can be appreciated from the convergence analysis in this test: namely, for a given refinement, all numerical fluxes yield similar results, and the performance of FORCE--$\alpha$ numerical fluxes is comparable to the one of Rusanov, HLL, and exact RS.
 Interestingly, Rusanov has a higher level of diffusion with respect to FORCE--$\alpha$ for any considered value of $\alpha$, despite being an upwind numerical flux.
-This is in line with what obtained in~\cite{micalizzitoro2024}, where only FORCE, i.e., FORCE--1, has been considered.
-Focusing on the efficiency analysis plot, we can see that FORCE--1 is the most efficient numerical flux.
+This is in line with what obtained in~\cite{micalizzitoro2024}, where only FORCE, i.e., FORCE--1, has been considered. \RIIcolor{Focusing on the efficiency analysis plots at the bottom}, we can see that FORCE--1 is the most efficient numerical flux.
 It is followed by FORCE-2, exact RS, HLL and Rusanov, whose performance is difficult to be distinguished.
 The least efficient numerical fluxes are indeed FORCE-5 and FORCE-10.
-The performance of FORCE-3 is similar to the one of HLL for orders 3 and 5, while being slightly worse for order 7.
+The performance of FORCE-3 is intermediate between the two aforementioned groups of most and least efficient numerical fluxes.
 Let us remark that, coherently with what obtained in~\cite{micalizzitoro2024}, differences among numerical fluxes tend to decrease for increasing order, and for order 7 the results of FORCE-1, FORCE-2, exact RS, HLL and Rusanov in the efficiency plot are practically indistinguishable.
-To provide a clearer comparison, we report in Figure~\ref{fig:expected_time_Euler_1d} the estimated computational times needed to obtain an accuracy tolerance of $10^{-16}$ in the three considered norms, computed through the linear regression in logarithmic scale of the curves for each order and numerical flux from the efficiency plots.
+To provide a quantitative comparison, we report in Figure~\ref{fig:expected_time_Euler_1d} the estimated computational times needed to obtain an accuracy tolerance of $10^{-16}$ in the three considered norms, computed through the linear regression in logarithmic scale of the curves for each order and numerical flux from the efficiency plots.
 Results confirm what previously described, leading to the following conclusion: in the considered test, the employment of FORCE-1 and FORCE-2 is a competitive alternative to upwind numerical fluxes, especially for high order.